 - Potential increase in human lifespan to 150 years of age.

 - The pill leads to a decline in age related hair loss.
 (My note: Ironically, I find this to be the most believable of all the above fantastical claims.
 Even though hair loss is as yet almost impossible to cure in most people.
-New hair growth is especially hard.
+New hair growth in bald regions of the scalp is especially difficult.

 - Human trials still two years away, but Dr. Sinclair aims to release the product into the market in five years.